ChromeUniverse/Personal-website/public/posts/making-the-website.md

 "Groups" basically work like tags for the posts.

-Posts can be filered by groups by simply visiting `mywebsiteurl.net/group-name`, which will display all posts that belong in the group _group-name_, from newest to oldest.
+Posts can be filtered by groups by simply visiting `mywebsiteurl.net/group-name`, which will display all posts that belong in the group _group-name_, from newest to oldest.
+For example, if I wanted to see all posts that belong to the "music" group, I would go to [`/music`](/music).

 Groups are assigned to posts by specifying which groups that post should belong to in the `groups` list in the post's front matter.